jessicaelee/warbler/README.md

-**Warbler**
-Warbler is a Twitter clone built using Flask with SQLAlchemy and Jinja templates.
+**Warbler is a Twitter clone built using Flask.**

 **Features that have been implemented:**
-Creating a user
+1. Creating a user
-Profile page
+2. Profile page
-Editing profiles
+3. Editing profiles
-Following other users
+4. Following other users
-Blocking other users
+5. Blocking other users
-Writing posts
+6. Writing posts
-Liking posts
+7. Liking posts
-Libraries
+8. Libraries
-Bcrypt: used for encrypting passwords
+9. Bcrypt: used for encrypting passwords
-WTForms: used for form validation
+10. WTForms: used for form validation
-SQLAlchemy: an Object Relational Mapper
+11. SQLAlchemy: an Object Relational Mapper

 **Setup**
-"python3 -m venv venv" at the root directory to create a virtual environment "source venv/bin/activate" to activate the virtual environment "pip install -r requirements.txt" to install requirements "createdb warbler" to create a new database
+1. "python3 -m venv venv" at the root directory to create a virtual environment
+2. "source venv/bin/activate" to activate the virtual environment
+3. "pip install -r requirements.txt" to install requirements
+4. "createdb warbler" to create a new database
-"python seed.py" to seed the database
+5. "python seed.py" to seed the database
-"flask run" to start the server at http://localhost:5000/
+6. "flask run" to start the server at http://localhost:5000/

 **Testing**
 How to run the test files:
-"createdb warbler-test" to create the test database "python seed.py" to seed the database
+1. "createdb warbler-test" to create the test database
+2. "python seed.py" to seed the database
-"python3 -m unittest -v name_of_test_file" to run one test file.
+3. "python3 -m unittest -v name_of_test_file" to run one test file.
 The test files start with "_test".
 The -v flag can also be excluded if you do not want to see the status of individual tests.